forestryio/forestry.io/hugo/content/docs/troubleshooting/could-not-locate-gemfile-or-bundle-directory.md

 draft: true

 ---
-# When I view an error log from Forestry I see `Could not locate Gemfile or .bundle/ directory`
+#### When I view an error log from Forestry I see: `Could not locate Gemfile or .bundle/ directory`

-## What that means
+## What this error means

 Gemfiles include a list of project dependencies and where to find them.
 Bundler is a dependency manager for the Ruby programming language that can read Gemfiles, resolve the dependency graph and install those gems.
 Jekyll is a ruby application and can use bundler to manage your project dependencies.
 Forestry requires that your jekyll projects contain a Gemfile at the root of the repository.

-That error message typically means that your jekyll project doesn't have an Gemfile.
+This error message typically means that your jekyll project doesn't have an Gemfile.
 This document will help you to create a Gemfile for your project so that you can use Forestry to build your project and unlock our powerful Preview and Publish functionality.

 Jekyll also allows several methods to specify plugins, including using your project Gemfile.
 Forestry will continue to support all of these options specifically for jekyll plugin dependencies.